Abhiraj-Tulsyan/Email-otp-verification/README.md

  and
  for mail details in tranport auth

+You have to make account on twilio.OTP is sent using their rest api

 You have to less your security for gmail to send mail through nodemailer.See their docs.